How to adapt to change - main region

 What is adaptability to change?

 Firstly though, what does it mean to be adaptable to change?
-In short, this refers to the ability to quickly and successfully embrace change and adopt effectively in response.
+A simple adaptability definition is that it refers to the ability to quickly and successfully embrace change and adapt effectively in response.
 It’s about handling change in the workplace in a way that leads to continued success for your organisation and your career, rather than fearing and resisting it.

 If you find that the prospect of change causes you some fear and anxiety, it’s therefore important to learn how to embrace change – and in so doing, develop an important, transferable skillset.
-Here are ten top tips on how to improve your adaptability skills and embrace change at work:
+Here are ten top tips on how to handle change at work and improve your adaptability skills.